 In this article, you’ll learn how to do interview coding challenges right.
 We’ll look at the following topics:

-Interview coding challenges are tests sent to candidates by a company with the intent of screening technical skills/coding proficiency.
+Interview coding challenges (sometimes referred to as hiring coding challenges) are tests sent to candidates by a company with the intent of screening technical skills/coding proficiency.
 They aim to predict what kind of an employee the candidate would make.
 In essence, interview coding challenges are designed to assess one’s suitability for the job.
 They can precede or follow phone and face-to-face interviews.
 In some cases, they’re given to developers during the technical interview.

 Types of interview challenges: